 You should show involvement in more than just school, and those activities should show depth and commitment.
 If it is research, show long involvement in projects over years, with clear impact and publications.
 If you do bench research, supplement with some faster-moving clinical research to ensure you have publications out before you apply.
 If you volunteer, choose an experience where you get to truly interact with patients and have a role on their team rather than just shadowing or helping with small tasks.
 If you are in a club or activity, take on leadership roles and be able to talk about how you contributed.

-Aside from grades, this is one of the key components of your application out of everything described above.
+Aside from grades, this is one of the key components of your application.
 You are applying to medical school and they want to know that you understand what it means to become a doctor - what the highs and lows are, what the limitations can be of your practice, what it is like to work with patients, and what it is to go through the grueling training.
 They want to know that you have seen some patients, had some experiences in the hospital, and that you can express how you might deal with challenging situations that we commonly encounter as physicians.

 Given all of this, it is incredibly important to not just shadow or just volunteer at a hospital where you have no real interaction with patients.
 It’s easy to make this mistake and volunteer at the biggest hospital in your area but this often means you are very limited in your role and your interactions with patients.
 Instead, we would recommend occasional shadowing at that large hospital so that you can understand what doctors do daily and see difficult pathologies and patient situations.
 (I say occasional because shadowing has limited return beyond a point if you are not able to participate actively).
 However, we would also recommend that you find a smaller clinic where you can have a more significant role in calling, coordinating, or counseling patients.
 Examples include performing intake surveys, transporting patients, volunteering as happiness ambassadors, or visiting patients who have no family.
 Those are roles that will allow you to develop those meaningful interactions.
 They will allow you to find your reasons to do medicine and describe what drives you.